S&P 500 10-K Analysis

 GHG emissions-related mentions

-We examined whether there was a mention of scope 1, 2, and/or 3 GHG emissions, status, and/or objectives in their 10-K.
+From 2021 to 2022, we observed a 20% increase in the number of companies that mentioned scope 1, 2, and/or 3 GHG emissions, status, and/or objectives in their 10-K.

-• S&P 500 companies that disclose their scope 1, 2, and/or 3 emissions tended to also provide some quantitative information such as their actual carbon emissions for a period of time, their actual reductions in emissions, and/or projected reductions in emissions by a certain date.
+• S&P 500 companies that disclosed their scope 1, 2, and/or 3 emissions tended to also provide some quantitative information such as their actual carbon emissions for a period of time, their actual reductions in emissions, and/or projected reductions in emissions by a certain date.

 Endnotes

-1. The data herein reflects the S&P 500 index from 2021 and the company’s most recent SEC Form 10-K as of June 30, 2022.
+1. The data herein reflects the S&P 500 index from 2023 and the company’s most recent SEC Form 10-K as of June 30, 2023.